ypark9/yopa.page/content/blog/2023-12-01-How-to-Uninstall-Salesforce-CLI-from-a-Specific-Node.js-Version-on-macOS.md

 author: Yoonsoo Park
 description: "a systematic approach to troubleshoot to Uninstall Salesforce CLI from a Specific Node.js Version on macOS"
 categories:
-    - Software Development
+  - Salesforce
 tags:
   - Nodejs
-    - SalesforceCLI
+  - sfdx
   - npm
   - DevelopmentEnvironment
 ---

 **Introduction:**